okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/authenticators-web-authn/main/java/challengeintegrationsteps.md

       proceedContext, webauthnRequest);
     ```

-3. Depending on the org configuration, the `AuthenticationResponse` from `idxAuthenticationWrapper.verifyWebAuthn()` can return an `authenticationStatus` of `SUCCESS` along with token information, or another status indicating there are additional remediation steps to complete.
+3. Depending on the org configuration, the `AuthenticationResponse` returned by `IDXAuthenticationWrapper.verifyWebAuthn()` may contain `authenticationStatus` of `SUCCESS` along with token information, or another status indicating there are further remediation steps to complete.